-- In Kingdom Hearts 358 Days Over 2, some of the missions where you need to pick up emblems can devolve into this, as you need to rush from one to the next in order to get full points.
+- In Kingdom Hearts: 358/2 Days, some of the missions where you need to pick up emblems can devolve into this, as you need to rush from one to the next in order to get full points.
 On the other hand, you can beat up nearby enemies to refresh the "ring", so it's a bit more involved (and easier) than most examples here.

-- Sonic the Hedgehog (2006) suffered from it where you had to pass through rings too.
+- In Sonic the Hedgehog (2006), you have to pass through rings too.

-- Legend Of Kay has it for the riding minigames.
-While it makes some sort of sense for the races (you have to stay on the track, right?) it makes absolutely no sense whatsoever for the dragon ride, where Kay just wants to get from A to B.
+- Legend of Kay has it for the riding minigames.
+While it makes some sort of sense for the races it makes absolutely no sense whatsoever for the dragon ride, where Kay just wants to get from A to B.

 - One of Drakengard 2's boss fights is one of these.
 The boss would create rings of fireballs that you had to fly through or else they inexplicably home in on you.